-This article takes you through the steps required to add a Skype/Teams call to a meeting, along with a Microsoft Audio Conferencing call bridge (if needed).
+This article takes you through the steps required to add a Microsoft Audio conference bridge to a Teams (or Skype for Business) meeting.

-If you require the ability to have participants dial in via POTS (plain old telephone system), as opposed to simply participating via Skype for Business/Teams app, you will need to have an Audio Conferencing license.
-If you do not have said licensing, please request Audio Conferencing licensing at support.bedrock.com.
-As there are costs associated with the license, justification will need to be made.
+NOTE: If you require the ability to have participants dial in via phone (a la standard conference bridge), as opposed to or in addition to participating via Microsoft Teams (or Skype for Business) app, you will need to have an Audio Conferencing license.
+If you do not have an Audio Conferencing license, please request a license at support.bedrock.com.
+As there are costs associated, justification will need to be made.

-NOTE: The resultant meeting will have audio (and video, if desired) capabilities, and invitees can choose to participate via the Skype for Business/Teams application for desktop or mobile devices, or via phone.
+Following the steps below, the resultant meeting will have audio (and video, if desired) capabilities provided by Microsoft Teams, and invitees can choose to participate via the Teams (or Skype for Business) application for desktop or mobile devices, or via phone.
 Participating via app will yield the highest quality audio.

-- First, make sure that your Skype for Business or Microsoft Teams application is open, and that you are signed in.
+- First, make sure that your Microsoft Teams (or Skype for Business) application is open, and that you are signed in.

 - Next, create your meeting in Outlook as you would normally, but do not add participants yet.